FanThreeSixty/kafkactl/README.md

   -h, --help                  help for kafkactl
   -v, --verbose               Enable verbose debugging of script.

-Use "kafkactl [command] --help" for more information about a command.kafkactl is a command line script to interact with (a) Kafka client(s)/cluster(s)

-Usage:
-  kafkactl [command]

-Available Commands:
-  consume     consume commands for Kafka describe    command for describing resources in Kafka. get         command for getting resources in Kafka. health      Check health of configured Kafka Cluster help        Help about any command manage      command for managing resources in Kafka. produce     producer commands for Kafka version     Display version information for Kafkactl

-Flags:
-  -b, --brokers stringSlice   Space delimited list of Kafka Brokers to connect to. (default [127.0.0.1:9092]) -e, --environment string    Change configuration based on Environment.
-  -h, --help                  help for kafkactl
-  -v, --verbose               Enable verbose debugging of script.

 Use "kafkactl [command] --help" for more information about a command.
 ```